ScopeCreep-zip/ossidata/docs/FLASHING_SOLUTION.md

 - ✅ Supports macOS, Linux, and Windows
 - ✅ Completes in ~15 seconds with no hangs
 - ✅ Requires zero user intervention
+- ✅ Compatible with avrdude 8.1+ (no deprecated flags)

 No need for alternative flash tools - just use avrdude correctly with proper isolation!